Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Damage: 4d6 (crushing)

-Resistances (%): -20 Fire | Immune to Paralyze, Stun, Sleep and Poison
+Resistances (%): -20 Fire.
+Immunities as any plant.

 ---